 I have worked at St. Mary’s since the beginning of1983.
 I have taught mainly in Key Stage 2, though I have delivered Science and French in Key Stage 1 over the years.
 Posts I have held over the years have been assistant head, science co-ordinator, I.T. co-ordinator, P.E. co-ordinator, key Stage 2 co-ordinator and most recently M.F.L. co-ordinator.
 I have served on the school governing body continuously since 1986 as teacher governor and associate governor.

-My name is John Tudor I have been Foundation Governor for about 15 years in various capacities, now as Vice Chair previously as Chair for 10 years.
+My name is John Tudor I have been Foundation Governor for about 15 years in various capacities.
 I am involved in the Personnel, Finance and Buildings Subcommittee.
 My previous history was an Executive Engineer on mail sorting on major schemes and latterly as a Senior Manager in Finance dealing with Contracts and Procurement for Royal Mail Headquarters Chesterfield.
 In the time I have been involved with this school there have been some dramatic changes from a single entry school of approximately 240 pupils to where we are today with dual form entry and having incorporated the Sure Start section of the school.
 This is an exciting place to be with a school that has been virtually rebuilt, has an exciting curriculum and excellent staff to carry it out.
-Now rated by Ofsted as a good school we have in our sights to be rated as Outstanding which will require you, the parent’s involvement.

 I have been a Local Authority appointed Governor for 5 years and previously a Parent Governor for 7 years.
 I have been in involved in the school for over 24 years during which time all three of my children attended St. Mary’s.
 My main interest in education is in helping to create and meet children’s aspirations.
 I am passionate about equality of opportunity and access to services that help everyone to achieve their full potential, in education, in work and in life as it did for my children.
 Further, I am a local business proprietor in the Deane area, which is also supported by my wife.
 My interests also include sports, photography and don’t mind a game of chess too.